-Agency request forms can be found at: "Employee/Applicant Request for Reasonable Accommodation Form".
+Agency request forms can be found at: "<a href="Employee/Applicant Request for Reasonable Accommodation Form"."
+Employee/Applicant Request for Reasonable Accommodation Form".

 When a supervisor or manager observes or receives information indicating that an employee is experiencing difficulty performing the job due to a medical condition or disability, further inquiry may be required.
 Supervisors or managers should consult with the agency ADA Coordinator for advice on how to proceed.